cbcrg/tcoffee/docs/tcoffee_installation.rst

 Unix/Linux
 ----------
 You need to have gcc, g77, CPAN, an internet connection and the root password.
-You also need the following perl modules: LWP and XML to use the services provided by the EBI <http://www.ebi.ac.uk/Tools/webservices/tutorials/02_rest>, then follow this procedure:
+You also need the following perl modules, LWP and XML, to use the services provided by the EBI <http://www.ebi.ac.uk/Tools/webservices/tutorials/02_rest>, then follow this procedure:

 ::